qri-io/rfcs/text/0011-html_viz.md

 ### Template functions

 Top level functions should be loaded into the template `funcs` space to make rendering templates easier.
 The go html template package comes with [predefined functions](https://golang.org/pkg/text/template/#hdr-Functions).
-Because our implementation builds the html/template package, this RFC introduces all of these functions into our template engine.
-I think this is totally fine, might be a pain if someone needs to write a non-go `Render` implementation, but at least the .
+Because our implementation builds on the html/template package, this RFC introduces all of these functions into our template engine.
+I think this is totally fine, might be a pain if someone needs to write a non-go `Render` implementation, but at least the universe of available template functions is known.

 An example that uses a default function prints the length of the body: